About the High Holy Days at TorahNYC & The Temple of Universal Judaism

 For Family Services only:

 Day Service.
-A Family is defined as Parent(s) -or- Other Adult(s) plus Children.
+A Family is defined as Parent(s) -or- Other Adult(s) including Children.

 Contributions are very low by NYC standards.
 We understand a few